 Do you produce yogurts?
 You can become a partner of the "What's in my yogurt?" project by sending us pictures and data for your yogurts.
 Please get in touch so that we can find a convenient way to do so.

 We are looking for media partners in different countries who can help us to relay the "What's in my yogurt?" project and more importantly to analyze the resulting data to produce and publish interesting reports.
-Partners could also work together on analyzing the data and share interesting discoveries.
-Contact us if you are interested.
+Interested partners could also work together on analyzing the data and share interesting discoveries.

 Are you part of a group (formal or informal) that aims to change the way we eat, and/or that promotes transparency or open data, and/or who could benefit from the data or applications of the data (e.g. an association for people who cannot eat products with lactose).
 Contact us so that we can brainstorm on how you can help the projects and how we can support your goals.